Slack 21.01.20

 Bug fixes

-- Fixed: The “Connecting” and “Offline” banners are now a little lighter in dark mode (and so easier to read).
+- Fixed: The “Connecting” and “Offline” banners are now a little lighter in Dark Mode (and therefore easier to read).

 - Fixed: Sometimes the horizontal list of “quick reaction emoji” would contain too many emoji, causing them to overlap.
-Unfortunately, this visual omnishambles made reacting slower, so we’ve fixed it.
+Ironically, this visual cacophony made reacting slower, so we fixed it.

 Slack 19.09.20